-Instead of fetching updates for tracking and batch label creation manually, you can use Shippo webhooks to get notified when statuses change.
+Instead of fetching updates for tracking, batch labels, and transactions manually, you can use Shippo webhooks to get notified when a status changes.

 You can set up webhooks on the API settings page of your Shippo Dashboard.
 This page also allows you to test webhooks with a sample payload.

-track_updated: for shipment status updates.
-The POST request body will contain a JSON of the Transaction object (for shipments created through Shippo) or Tracking Object (for shipments created outside of Shippo).
+track_updated: for tracking status updates.
+The POST request body will contain a JSON of the Tracking object.

 Shippo expects your webhook to return a response with a 2XX HTTP status code, indicating that the webhook has been received successfully.
-If Shippo doesn’t receive a 2XX response status code, the webhook POST request will be re-tried 5 times with a 10 second delay between each try.
+If Shippo doesn’t receive a 2XX response status code, the webhook POST request will be re-tried 1 time with a 3 second delay between each try.
 Thus each webhook will receive, at most, 2 messages within 3 seconds.
 It is recommended that the maximum response time for your webhook be of 5 seconds or less.